If you ask yourself: What is the cheapest VPN? — stop, think and ask again. Because that is the wrong question!

 Only if those conditions are met you should consider a provider for your choice as the cheapest VPN.
 Let’s make a longer story short and I’ll present the cheapest VPN I would recommend.
-That is Surfshark (only $1.99/month)*.
+That is Surfshark (unlimited connections)*.

 Why is that my choice?
 Because it has all the features that a premium VPN needs for about half the price!
 Read on and I’ll explain.

 Because Surfshark is so cheap you might think that it doesn’t offer a lot of features.
 Wrong!
 The VPN provider has plenty to offer.